kcarnold/cs344/static/forums.md

     -   **Fri**: Lecture 5 of [MIT 6.S191](http://introtodeeplearning.com/) (same)

--   Keep thinking through Lab 5; **no submission is needed**.
+-   **Keep working through Lab 5; no submission is needed**.
 Review Fundamentals 013 solutions if you're struggling with what this is predicting.
 (If you're interested in an extension of that to, e.g., generating images, ask me.
 This can be a fallback if your current project doesn't work out.)

 I've noticed that everyone seems to have low capacity for new material.
 So aside from finishing projects, we will have **no more new programming assignments**.
 Instead, we will focus on reinforcing where we've gotten.
 Our class time will shift towards review, Q&A, and open lab time to work on projects or past work.